The Holocaust in Slovakia: Legacy

-Political scientist Jelena Subotić states that the Slovak State is "a paradox for postcommunist Slovakia’s identity construction" because it is seen as the first independent Slovak state.
-If considered fully independent, then it takes greater responsibility for the deportation of Jews during the Holocaust, but if not, then it loses its role as legitimation for the current Slovak state.
+Political scientist Jelena Subotić states that the wartime Slovak Republic is "a paradox for postcommunist Slovakia’s identity construction" because it was the first nominally independent Slovak state.
+Emphasizing its independence carries with it a greater responsibility for the deportation of Jews during the Holocaust, but if not, then it loses its role as legitimation for the current Slovak republic.
 Holocaust relativism in Slovakia tends to manifest as attempts to absolve the Tiso government of blame by deflecting responsibility onto Germans and Jews.
 A 1997 textbook by Milan Stanislav Ďurica and endorsed by the government sparked international controversy (and was eventually withdrawn from the school curriculum) because it portrayed Jews as living happily in labor camps during the war.
-Tiso and the Slovak State have been the focus of Catholic and ultranationalist commemorations.
-The neo-Nazi Kotleba party, which is represented in the national parliament and the European Parliament and is especially popular with younger voters, promotes a positive view of the Slovak State.
+Tiso and the Slovak Republic have been the focus of Catholic and ultranationalist commemorations.
+The neo-Nazi Kotleba party, which is represented in the national parliament and the European Parliament and is especially popular with younger voters, promotes a positive view of the Slovak Republic.
 Its leader, Marian Kotleba, once described Jews as "devils in human skin".
 Members of the party have been charged with Holocaust denial, which has been a criminal offense since 2001.